 Garmin Fenix 5X Plus

-If you have the budget and are into the latest and greatest gear, you’ll want to check out the premium Garmin Fenix 5X Plus.
+If you want a feature-packed smartwatch without paying the high price of the latest and greatest gear, you’ll want to check out the Garmin Fenix 5X Plus.

 Advanced fitness features:

 Heart rate: Garmin Elevate heart rate technology allows you to monitor your estimated heart rate without wearing a chest strap.

 Pulse Ox: As we mentioned at the beginning of the article, another feature that sets the 5X apart from the competition is the wrist sensor to measure blood oxygen levels.
 While recreational skiers may not need this, backcountry skiers or hard-core athletes that are “skinning-up” the hill, where your heart rate can max out, being able to check heart rate and blood oxygen could be an excellent health and safety feature to have on your wrist.